Although alcohol use does not directly cause ulcers to develop, it can potentially worsen ulcer symptoms and lead to other health risks.

 If you have a stomach ulcer, it also means that the conditions necessary to create an ulcer exist.
 Alcohol increases the risk of stomach ulcers and makes conditions in the stomach even worse.
 This can cause additional stomach ulcers to develop and make ulcer treatments less effective.

 Stomach Ulcer Treatment

-If a stomach ulcer exists, treatment will usually include medications to reduce the acidity in the stomach and treat any existing infection.
+If a stomach ulcer exists, treatment9 will usually include medications to reduce the acidity in the stomach and treat any existing infection.
 Doctors will likely use antibiotics to kill H. pylori in the stomach.
 Medications that reduce the acidity of stomach juices will help make the juices less corrosive and allow the stomach to heal.

 In extreme situations, surgery may be necessary.
 Surgery typically involves removing the part of the stomach that contains a severe ulcer and reconstructing the healthy parts of the stomach.
 Treatment for stomach ulcers also includes lifestyle changes.
 This may involve stopping the use of NSAIDs, stopping smoking, avoiding spicy foods and reducing or eliminating alcohol.

 How Long Does It Take for an Ulcer to Heal?

 Stomach ulcers that are being treated should heal within eight to 12 weeks10.
 If a stomach ulcer takes longer than this to heal, it is considered to be a complicated, unique case that will likely require more advanced treatments than just a typical course of medicine.
 More complex stomach ulcers may take several months or more to heal, but this depends on the specific situation.